 But where can I get a sponsorship contract?
 I don’t know all the legal jargon.

-Luckily there’s one that you can use that’s been developed by a blogger who’s also a lawyer.
+Luckily, there’s one that you can use that’s been developed by a blogger who’s also a lawyer.

 Amira at A Self Guru has an easy-to-customize Sponsored Posts Contract, that helps you identify how you’ll work with a brand while protecting you legally and financially.